Cancers and Tumors

 Neuroblastoma Symptoms and Diagnosis

 Symptoms of Neuroblastoma

 Symptoms of neuroblastoma depend on where the tumor or tumors are.
-In any part of the body, tumors may cause a lump that you can see or feel.
+Tumors may cause a lump that you can see or feel.

 Here are some other signs or symptoms that might occur in a child who has neuroblastoma.
 The same things can also be caused by other problems that are not cancer.
-So it's important for a child with these signs of symptoms to see a doctor to find out the cause.
+It's important for a child with these signs of symptoms to see a doctor to find out the cause.

 - Pain or weakness in some part of the body.
 This can happen from tumors that press on nerves.

 - Enlarged belly or trouble having a bowel movement.
 This can happen if tumors are growing inside the belly.
 They may press against the muscles and skin that cover the belly, or they may press on internal organs, like the intestines.